 Ask people what they want.
 Use your imagination.

-It is not natural to work in the way we do these days.
-We evolved as active human beings, out in the countryside, using far more of our senses and physical capabilities than we do sat at a desk or on a production line or in a meeting room.
+- It is not natural to work in the way we do these days.
+We evolved as active human beings, out in the countryside, using far more of our senses and physical capabilities than we do sitting at a desk or on a production line or in a meeting room.

-It is no wonder that aside from pressures of work and deadlines, we feel stressed when we are not able to use our minds and bodies in more natural ways.
+- It is no wonder that aside from the pressures of work and deadlines, we feel stressed when we are not able to use our minds and bodies in more natural ways.